DeadWisdom/grow/README.md

 ### Actors

-- Represent scalable, running processes
+- Represent scalable, running processes or thread
 - Communicate with messages
 - Are defined by:
   - Documentation, goals, requirements, and examples